RetroSaviour/www/README.md

 ### Step 1: Access Your Website Files

-1. Log in to GitHub (or your hosting provider)
-2. Go to your website repository or file manager
-3. Navigate to the `content` folder
+1. Navigate to the `content` folder
-4. Find and open the `site-contents.js` file
+2. Find and open the `site-contents.js` file
+3. Click "edit"

 ### Step 2: Find the Section You Want to Change